luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 sbatch -N 1 -c 8 --mem=40GB --wrap="matt get_ifeatures introns.tab START END SCAFFOLD STRAND ENSEMBL_GENEID $GTF $FASTA Hsap 150 | matt add_cols introns.tab -"
 ```

-Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like exon sequence, splice site sequences, sequences of up/down-stream introns.
-All these information can be used as input for further analyses, e.g., with R. The extracted sequences might be of interest for further analyses like de-novo motif search etc, which often expect their input as FASTA files.
-Using the command  [extr_seqs](http://matt.crg.eu/#extr_seqs), you might extract sequences from specific columns of exons.tab in FASTA format.
+Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like intron sequence, splice site sequences, sequences of up/down-stream exons.

+The sizes of the intron sets are:

+AS_noNeural=10465, NEURAL-DOWN=631, NEURAL-UP=1046.
+Hugh groups like AS_noNeural are unnecessary for comparing exon sets and would slow down analysis.
+Hence, we sub-sample 2000 AS_noNeural exons with  [rand_rows](http://matt.crg.eu/#rand_rows)  and create a new table exons_testsets.tab.

+> matt get_rows exons.tab GROUP]AS_noNeural[  ...
+       ... | matt rand_rows - 2000 132927352 > exons_testsets.tab
+> matt get_rows exons.tab GROUP]NEURAL-DOWN,NEURAL-UP[ ...
+  ... | matt add_rows exons_testsets.tab -

+The table exons_testsets.tab should be used as input for command  [cmpr_exons](http://matt.crg.eu/#cmpr_exons).
+It is important to know that  [cmpr_exons](http://matt.crg.eu/#cmpr_exons)  will extract features for all exons of its input table and append them to the input table.
+As a consequence, the input table  **must not**  contain already columns with identical column names because column names in a table must be unique.
+Hence, from exons_testsets.tab we select only the important columns and neglect the already added columns with exon features.

+> matt get_cols exons_testsets.tab START END SCAFFOLD STRAND ...
+   ...
+ENSEMBL_GENEID GROUP > tmp.tab
+> mv tmp.tab exons_testsets.tab

+Checking the number of exons in the final table exons_testsets.tab confirms that the sampling worked as expected.

+> matt col_uniq exons_testsets.tab GROUP

+   GROUP_UNIQ     FREQ
+   AS_noNeural    2000
+   NEURAL-DOWN    631
+   NEURAL-UP      1046

 #### Run cmpr_introns
 ```bash